almaan/stereoscope/README.md

 foo@bar:~$ ./setup install --user

 ```
-This should both give you access to the stereoscope python package (stsc) and provide you with a command line interface
+This should give you access both to the stereoscope python package (stsc) and the stereoscope command line interface
 (CLI) meaning you can conduct the analysis from the terminal.
 To make sure the installation was successfull, we
 will run two tests: